-Significance Quest Interviewer Read: " Why is this significant or important to you?
-How significant or important is this to you?
-Can you say more about why this is important to you?"
-"Can you say more about how "Is there anything else?"
-Interviewer Note: Do not ask questions other than prompts Past Interviews: erviewed about your life goals before, has your most important life goal vere last interviewed?
+Significance Question Interviewer Read: "Wayou?" ns: hy is this significant or important to you?
+How significant or important is this to an you say more about why this is important to you?"
+"Can you say more is to you?"
+"Is there anything else?"
+Interviewer Note: Do not ask questions other iewed about your life goals before, has your most important life goal re last interviewed?
 (Circle one) 1.
-Yes 2.
-No Interviewer Read: • "We would like important for reach to reach to · · goal might incl activity might l goal.
-For exan if someone had the goal of running in a marathon, activities important for reaching this ude running every day, learning about nutrition and changing how you eat, etc. Some be related to preparing to run a marathon, but not really essential for achieving this apple, finding other running buddies, choosing a color for your running shorts, etc. clude those activities that you consider essential or important to reaching your life My most important goal (copy from first page): Component Activities: 2
+Yes 2 2.
+No Interviewer Read: • "We would like you important for read able to reach that • "For example, if so goal might include activity might be goal.
+For example Lessential Activities ou to break your most important life goal into the activities that are essential or ching that goal, i.e., things that if you did not do them you would most likely not be t goal." someone had the goal of running in a marathon, activities important for reaching this le running every day, learning about nutrition and changing how you eat, etc. Some related to preparing to run a marathon, but not really essential for achieving this le, finding other running buddies, choosing a color for your running shorts, etc. de those activities that you consider essential or important to reaching your life My most important goal (copy from first page): Component Activities: 1 2 3